planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 -X/--request (the action/verb to use)
 -H/--header (header)

-Likewise, the output is verbose and most of it doesn’t concern us here.
+Likewise, the output is verbose and most of it doesn't concern us here.
 The most important information to glean is whether the request was successful of not.
 You should see the following in the response:

 < HTTP/1.1 201 Created